machamp-nlp/machamp/docs/models.md

 * [smoothed](http://itu.dk/people/robv/data/machamp/machamp-ud-gigantamax.tar.gz)

-This parser is trained on 106 languages (195 treebanks).
+This parser is trained on 106 languages (195 treebanks), and is based on xlm-roberta-large.